Healthy Parks,

 Levy Initiative

-City of Spokane Parks & Recreation has placed on the August 2024 primary ballot a levy to improve parks in neighborhoods city-wide.
+City of Spokane Parks & Recreation will ask City Council to place this measure on the November 2025 primary ballot to improve parks in neighborhoods city-wide.
 The plan reflects the top community requests for park improvements, based on extensive feedback gathered during our 2021/2022 master planning, to which over 5,100 Spokane residents provided input.
+If both the Park Levy and School Bond pass, 30 initiatives/projects can be added; see togetherspokane.org.

 What would be included?

-- Enhanced security with hiring of at least 4 additional Park Rangers
+- Enhanced security with hiring of at least 4 additional Park Rangers, up to 12 with Together Spokane.

-- Enhanced maintenance across all parks, keeping parks green and pools open.
+- Enhanced maintenance across all parks, keeping parks green and pools open, due to efficiencies with Schools

 - 3 new neighborhood parks (Shiloh Hills, North Indian Trail, and Latah/Hangman)